openstack-archive/fuel-plugin-onos/README.md

 ##Notification##

-* Fuel opentack version should be after 6.1.
+* Fuel opentack version should be after 7.0.
 * Only supports the environment with network type: Neutron.
 * Live migration is supported.
-* Cluster of onos is supported.
-* L3 traffic is still on the way.
+* L2 and L3 traffic are supported.

 ##Installation Guide##